 Often, conceit is detectable between actors or musicians and their fans, who imagine the performer to be just like their portrayal suggests (e.g. people asking medical advice of the actor who played a doctor on TV).
 That’s audience conceit gone a little too far, but at least the performer might say they did a convincing job!

-For all this, ironically, a skilful author might compose an appropriately persuasive text for a chosen audience that really conveys nothing truthful at all.
+For all this, ironically… a skilful author might compose an appropriately persuasive text for a chosen audience that really conveys nothing truthful at all.
 Dishonest, perhaps, but then good rhetoric isn’t necessarily hemmed in by scruples, which is why Aristotle and Cicero are to be admired for recommending a moral foundation.
-In any event, the author’s authority – yes, that’s meant to be repetitive – is the author’s to proffer, and with every published text, proffering authority is precisely what they do (…even when they say they only write for themselves because, if that really were true, they’d never publish a thing).
+In any event, the author’s authority – yes, that’s meant to be repetitive – is the author’s to proffer, and with every published text, proffering authority is precisely what authors do (…even when they say they only write for themselves because, if that really were true, they’d never publish a thing).
 But it’s still the audience’s decision either to concede their own authority in accordance with the author’s textual suggestion or to author a little authority of their own.
 Typically, it’s somewhere in between, what we call close reading or interacting with the text.
 A thoughtful reader / audience member will take up some authoritative stance of their own, prompted as they were by the author’s text.
 Truly, rhetoric is a continual negotiation, and recognising that should help simplify the mess.

 Boy, who ever thought rhetoric could be so belligerent and confrontational!
 Except for when it’s not.
-Hmm, actually, never mind… confrontation is probably what a lot of people think when they hear the word “rhetoric” – a bunch of guff spewed by dishonest politicians who’ve lost all moral authority, etc etc. Hardly a successful example of conceit, this colloquial reference to “rhetoric” (as in, political bullshit) still serves as a great example of conceit in reverse: “Your speech reflects you, and to reject your words is to realise some gulf between us.”
+Hmm, actually, never mind… confrontation is probably what a lot of people think when they hear the word “rhetoric” – a bunch of guff spewed by dishonest politicians who’ve lost all moral authority, etc etc. Hardly a successful example of conceit, this colloquial reference to “rhetoric” (as in, political bullshit) still serves as a great example of conceit in reverse: “Your speech reflects you, and for me to reject your words is to realise some gulf between us.”
 They may not always realise, but perhaps the audience is the real power broker in the rhetorical triad relationship.
 To have no audience is to be utterly powerless.